-Since most laws regulating or prohibiting cannabis are directly tied to THC many states have no laws on the books for CBD specifically as it is low in THC or has zero THC (depending on extraction process).
+Since most laws regulating or prohibiting cannabis are directly tied to THC, many states have no laws on the books for CBD specifically, as it is low in THC or has zero THC (depending on the extraction process).

-The DEA claims the Agricultural Act of 2014, also known as the “Farm Bill” only allots for CBD research and not manufacturing and marketing directly to consumers.
+The DEA claims the Agricultural Act of 2014, also known as the “Farm Bill,” only allows for CBD research and not manufacturing and marketing directly to consumers.

 Like CBC, CBG or “cannabigerol” is a non-psychoactive hemp extract containing less than 1% THC, making it generally well accepted for therapeutic applications.

-CBG is actually considered to to be the “mother cannabinoid” as both THC and CBC are derived from this compound.
+Within the definition, CBG is actually considered to be the “mother cannabinoid,” as both THC and CBC are derived from this compound.

-Specific enzymes in the cannabis plant break CBGA (cannabigerolic acid) into both tetrahydrocannabinolic acid (THC producer), cannabidiolic acid (CBD producer) and cannabichromenic acid (CBC producer).
+Specific enzymes in the cannabis plant break CBGA (cannabigerol acid) into both tetrahydrocannabinol acid (THC producer), cannabidiolic acid (CBD producer), and cannabichromenic acid (CBC producer).